Chapultepec

 The area encompassing modern-day Chapultepec has been inhabited and considered a landmark since the pre-Columbian era, when it became a retreat for Aztec rulers.
 In the colonial period, Chapultepec Castle was built here, eventually becoming the official residence of Mexico's heads of state.
-It would remain so until 1934, when Los Pinos, in another area of the park, became the presidential residence.
+It would remain so until 1934, when Los Pinos, in another area of the forest, became the presidential residence.

 Bosque de Chapultepec is divided into four sections, with the first section being the oldest and most visited.
-This section contains most of the park's attractions, including the castle, the Chapultepec Zoo, the Museum of Anthropology, and the Rufino Tamayo Museum, among others.
-It receives an estimated 15 million visitors per year.
+This section contains most of the forest attractions, including the castle, the Chapultepec Zoo, the Museum of Anthropology, and the Rufino Tamayo Museum, among others.
+It receives an estimated 24 million visitors per year.
 This prompted the need for major rehabilitation efforts that began in 2005 and ended in 2010.
-The government has authorized the construction of business, offices, and big parking lots for cars.